AronFdo/AronFdo/README.md

 ## 💻 About Me

 Curious and innovative tech enthusiast with a passion for Software Development and AI/ML.
 Currently pursuing a Bachelor of Computer Science at Informatics Institute of Technology, Sri Lanka.
-I blend technical skills with marketing expertise to create solutions that are both functional and user-focused.
+I love to build applications that makes tech admirable to the non-technical.
+Also, I'm a marketer for reasons I still don't know.

 - 🔭 **Currently working on**: Agentic AI applications and LLM implementations
-- 🌱 **Learning**: Advanced AI engineering concepts and agent frameworks
+- 🌱 **Learning**: Machine Learning and AI engineering concepts
 - 👨‍💻 **Working as**: Web Developer & Designer at Mask'd Digital
 - 🚀 **Aspiring**: AI Engineer with focus on practical applications